Here for our final news roundup and information overload.

 Let's look at this.

-Uh Noah says, what else can you think about Black Hole Bermuda Triangle?
+Noah says, what else can you think about Black Hole Bermuda Triangle?

-And then Deji says, Huh, just like the movie Lost.
+And then Deji says, huh, just like the movie Lost.

 That's what people are saying.

-I mean, you can't make fun of you just can't make this stuff up that these people over at these news networks say and get away with things that conservatives would never get away with.
+You just can't make this stuff up that these people over at these news networks say and get away with things that conservatives would never get away with.

 I actually said last week, I said, you know, it looks like Don Lemon has passed his prime.

-Uh Carol, let's get your take.
+Carol, let's get your take.

-Um I I I know people have been blowing up my phone all day, and I don't have an answer for anybody.
+I know people have been blowing up my phone all day, and I don't have an answer for anybody.

 I don't know.

-I do know that that this business of media is very complicated, way more complicated than people know.
+I do know that this business of media is very complicated, way more complicated than people know.

-Uh navigating through tough times and troubled waters are very hard, and I've done it a long time, and I I don't often have answers or reasons or whys or wherefores on a lot of these things, and people look to me for the answer.
+And I've done it a long time, and I don't often have answers or reasons or why's or wherefores on a lot of these things.

 I don't know.

-Yeah, it's always challenging when there's breaking news and you know that there's more potentially more to the story, and you just kind of want to wait for all the facts and the information to come out.
+Yeah, it's always challenging when there's breaking news and you know that there's more, potentially more to the story.

 And I certainly think that's the right thing to do.